noahfraiture/coma/README.md

 - HTML page for a dynamic topology similar to what Neo4j provides.

 ### Commands
-We could add more command options beyond the current selection, such as forms and proxy support.
+We could add more command options beyond the current selection:
+- Forms
+- Full html page
+- Regex patterns inside the texts with some useful preset

+### Options
+It's important to improve the usability of the tool with these options :
+- Output of different format, it would be useful to have csv, json and maybe more
+- Proxy
+- Cookies and header

 ## Conclusion
 Coma is a flexible and straightforward tool for anyone needing to scrape data from websites quickly.
 Users can easily customize their scraping experience through various commands and options, making it suitable for a wide range of web data extraction tasks.